Clowns — make that 21 naked clowns— are coming to haunt your dreams.

 The idea came about when clowns studying their first year at the San Francisco Circus Center's Clown Conservatory started talking about how great they felt, physically, thanks to all the training.
 They also felt they'd bonded in a unique way.
 They started talking about what they could do together and the idea of a clown calendar came up.
 Next thing they knew, someone suggested doing it in the buff.

-"But of course we wanted to do something that everyone can enjoy," Potter says, noting the calendar does offer a touch of
+"But of course we wanted to do something that everyone can enjoy," Potter says, noting the calendar does offer a touch of modesty.
+"I am going to sell (the calendar) to my grandmother and I also want to sell it to my niece and my nephew."

 In the city's Sunset District, Judy Finelli's eyes are bright as she offers a guest to have a look at the Naked Clown Calender a home helper placed in her lap.
 Finelli, 60, is a lifelong clown who co-founded the San Francisco School for Circus Arts, now the Circus Center.
 In 1989 she was diagnosed with MS. Today she is quadriplegic.